dekuNukem/traffic-cone-film-scanning/README.md

 * Standard size is 600x600mm / 24x24in

-* Half-size ones available, but I like it big!
+* Smaller ones available, but I like it big!

 ![Alt text](photos/space.jpeg)